This is me.

 My team and I have worked through ethical issues, non-profit marketing, and longevity in the print magazine industry.

-I studied Arabic at school to make me a more well-rounded citizen, and became enthralled with middle eastern culture when I studied in Morocco for a semester.
-I published stories with David Fuchs in Outside Magazine and Public Radio International and an essay over climate change in rural Morocco with Perry Demarche in my semester abroad.
+I studied Arabic at school to become a better journalist and became enthralled with middle eastern culture when I freelanced in Morocco for a semester.
+I published stories with Outside Magazine and Public Radio International and an essay over climate change in my semester abroad.

-I love using 6x7 medium format cameras, and have been working on a body of work exploring how the projection of the male gaze affects female desire.
-Here are two images from a body of work that was exhibited in the Visual Arts Building of Iowa City in April.
+always holds a soft spot in my heart.
+I love using 6x7 and 6x6 medium format cameras, and have been working on a body that explores how the projection of the male gaze affects female desire.
+Here are images from a body of work that was exhibited in the Visual Arts Building of Iowa City in April.

 I just love creating

-I feel so privileged that people trust me to come into their lives and take photos of them that will last lifetimes from now.
-I want to make an impact on peoples lives, either through my character or through my photographs...but both would be ideal.
+I know that media lives on, and I want my legacy to be one I stand behind.
+I want to impact peoples lives, either through my character or through my work...but both would be ideal.

 if you wanna chat, I'm right here!